-Is It Aligned with Your Values??
+Is It Aligned with Your Values

 First, know your values.
-Brainstorm and create a list if you don't have one.
 If the task is not aligned with your values, you will find it hard to follow through.
-This can occur on a subconscious level and can explain why something in your gut is not feeling right about the goal or action.

 Explore this, meditate on it, whatever.
 It can be the key that unlocks a history of procrastination (and critical self talk!).